Frequently Asked Questions

 🙃 Other stuff we get asked sometimes

-Kitten is the name of our new models portal, a place for New Applicants, Candidates and Models to log in and interact with us.
+Kitten is the name of our new models portal, a place for Candidates and Models to log in and interact with us.
+Share information of theirs, and get information they need for shoots.

-Kitten is not yet live – we expect to release it in June 2019 – but it’s being built, and you might see some references to it as we prepare to make it part of how our business works.
+Kitten is not yet live – we expect to release it in late 2021 – but it’s being built, and you might see some references to it as we prepare to make it part of how our business works.

 Hm, how secure will this be?